Who We Are

 About the Jewish General Hospital

-The Jewish General Hospital—repeatedly ranked #1 hospital in Quebec (Newsweek, 2019, 2020, 2021, 2022), is an acute and specialized care, McGill University teaching hospital that has been serving a diverse patient population—regardless of religion, language or ethnic background—since it was founded in 1934.
+The Jewish General Hospital – repeatedly ranked among the top hospitals in Quebec (Newsweek, 2019-2023), is an acute and specialized care, McGill University teaching hospital that has been serving a diverse patient population – regardless of religion, language or ethnic background – since it was founded in 1934.

-The hospital is home to: the highest number of births in the province with a specialization in high risk pregnancies and neonatal care; the busiest and most efficient Emergency Department; the Segal Cancer Centre—recognized internationally for its ground-breaking cancer treatment and research achievements; and the Lady Davis Institute, one of the largest and most influential research centres in Canada.
+The hospital is home to: one of the highest number of births in the province with a specialization in high-risk pregnancies and neonatal care; one of the busiest and most efficient Emergency Departments; the Segal Cancer Centre – recognized internationally for its groundbreaking cancer treatment and research achievements; and the Lady Davis Institute, one of the largest and most influential research centres in Canada.

 The JGH is the cornerstone institution of the regional health authority known as CIUSSS West-Central Montreal.